 Critical race theory has stirred controversy in the United States for promoting the use of narrative in legal studies, advocating "legal instrumentalism" as opposed to ideal-driven uses of the law, and encouraging legal scholars to promote racial equity.

-Amy E. Ansell writes that the logic of legal instrumentalism reached wide public reception in the O. J. Simpson murder case when attorney Johnnie Cochran "enacted a sort of applied CRT", selecting an African-American jury and urging them to acquit Simpson in spite of the evidence against him—a form of jury nullification.[162]
-Legal scholar Jeffrey Rosen calls this the "most striking example" of CRT's influence on the US legal system.[163]
-Law professor Margaret M. Russell responded to Rosen's assertion in the Michigan Law Review, saying that Cochran's "dramatic" and "controversial" courtroom "style and strategic sense" in the Simpson case resulted from his decades of experience as an attorney; it was not significantly influenced by CRT writings.[164]
+The logic of legal instrumentalism reached wide public reception in the O. J. Simpson murder case when defense attorney Johnnie Cochran enacted a sort of applied CRT, selecting an African American jury and urging them to acquit Simpson in spite of the evidence against him — a form of jury nullification.
+Legal scholar Jeffrey Rosen calls this the "most striking example" of CRT's influence on the United States legal system.
+Law professor Margaret M Russell responded to Rosen's assertion in the Michigan Law Review, saying that Cochran's "dramatic" and "controversial" courtroom "style and strategic sense" in the Simpson case resulted from his decades of experience as an attorney; it was not significantly influenced by CRT writings.

 Since 2020, efforts have been made by conservatives and others to challenge critical race theory (CRT) being taught in schools in the United States.